Malcolm Slaney

 I get to

-image data and some very smart computer-vision people.
+work with lots of wonderful image data and some very smart

 |